verdverm/verdverm.github.io/_sr/05-enhancements.md

 increased relative computational complexity which we set at +2.
 The value, while effective, deserves further investigation than we provide.

+**Jacobian complexity** is the summed tree size of the jacobians for the model.
+We also included the penalized version as well.
+This metric has multiple effect for minimizing complexity.
+It minimizes absolute, summed size.
+It minimizes the number of model parameters, because fewer terms means smaller sum.
+It also minimizes the nesting complexity of the original model.
+When coefficients are dependent upon one another, the jacobians become quite complex and drastically increase the value of this metric.

 **R-squared** measures the goodness of fit